How to Qualify B2B Leads

 Qualifying B2B leads is a necessity in sales today.

-This post will take us through the importance, process, and reasoning behind qualifying B2B leads, and a few strategies to go about it most effectively.
-Read on!
+This post will take us through the importance, process, and reasoning behind qualifying B2B leads and a few strategies to do it most effectively.

-B2B lead qualification is a process by which salespeople, usually outbound or inbound sales representatives, determine if the lead or prospect is a good fit for your product or service.
-If they are likely to become an actual paying customer.
+B2B lead qualification is the process where salespeople, usually outbound or inbound sales representatives, determine if the lead or prospect is a good fit for your product or service.

-By doing this early on in the sales funnel, salespeople are able to narrow down their focus to the actual possibilities in their pipeline that have higher chances of converting.
+By doing this early on in the sales funnel, salespeople can narrow their focus to the possibilities in their pipeline that have higher chances of converting.

 Ask B2B Qualifying Questions

-For both inbound and outbound, the ideal situation would be to have a quick call to determine if the prospect is actually worth it, or some other way to connect with the prospect and ask qualifying questions, such as via email or LiveChat.
+For both inbound and outbound, the ideal situation would be to have a quick call to determine if the prospect is worth it or some other way to connect with the prospect and ask qualifying questions, such as via email or LiveChat.

 But you need to be sure that you know the questions to ask when qualifying a lead.

-Each qualifying question should answer a specific unknown that your company and team have to know about the prospect to determine whether they are viable as a client.
-Aspects like current budget, current need, if there is a sense of urgency, or if the authority of the person you are speaking with is a determinant factor to make the purchasing decision at this point.
+Each qualifying question should answer a specific unknown that your company and team must know about the prospect to determine whether they are viable as a client.
+Aspects like current budget, current need, if there is a sense of urgency, or the authority of the person you are speaking with is a determinant factor in purchasing decisions (decision-maker).

 So instead of asking "Do you need this right now?" a better question would be "When do you think you would need this most?"